Flexible Identity Management Policy for Security and Control

 - Single factor authentication policy to determine when to use username and password and when to use Integrated Windows Authentication.
 This can also be enforced based on the user’s location.

 Additional restrictions can be placed on application access to enhance security and ensure compliance with access policies required by your unique business.
 For example, it’s possible to set policies in Okta that allow access to benefits applications to all users, regardless of location, but to prevent hourly workers from accessing work related application when not in your offices.
-Access policies can be built with any combination of user, group, location and application.
+Identity and access management policies can be built with any combination of user, group, location and application.